Kostas Sommer

 Kostas Sommer (Κώστας Σόμμερ) is a Greek actor and television host who has appeared in numerous movies and TV shows.
 In 2005, he appeared in the Hollywood film Deuce Bigalow: European Gigolo starring Rob Schneider, as the Greek gigolo Assapopoulos Mariolis.
 The role was Sommer's first Hollywood role, after his only audition since arriving in Los Angeles.

+Kostas today is also a very famous political and business lobbyist putting together numerous projects.

 Life and career

-Sommer was born in Germany, to a Greek father, from Crete, and a German mother.
-He uses his mother's maiden name as his stage name.
+Sommer was born in Germany, to a German-born Greek father, from Crete, and a German mother.
 Sommer spent most of his childhood years in Germany and later moved to Greece.
 Sommer attended the German School of Athens.
-He was bitten by the acting bug as a young boy, and continued working in television and film in Greece.
-He started modeling at age 12, and graduated of UCLA (Arts and Psychology) in 1997.
+He was bitten by the acting bug as a young boy and continued working in television and film in Greece.
+He started modeling at age 12 and graduated of UCLA (Arts and Psychology) in 1997.